tomassantunes/AgentForge/README.md

 ### `FunctionToolConverter`
 The purpose of this class is to convert functions into a valid *`ChatTool`*, it gets the name, description (if given) and parameters of a function.

+### `TypeToOutputSpec`
+This function converts a type to an OutputSpec, defines the name and if it is a strict schema, based on user arguments.
+It is used by the `Agent` class method `SetOutputSpec`.

 # Contributing
 We welcome contributions!
 Please follow these steps to contribute: